anurag-kqi/MI-7-systems/know_base/process/process.md

         - free retruns memory back to this segment

 Q8.
 What is process ID?
 How does one find it?
--  -A PID (i.e., process identification number) is an identification number that is automatically assigned to each process when it is created on a Unix-like operating system.
+- A PID (i.e., process identification number) is an identification number that is automatically assigned to each process when it is created on a Unix-like operating system.

     1. ps
     2. pstree
     3. ps -af

 Q9.
 What is parent process ID?
 How does one find it?
    - A parent process is a process that has created one or more child processes.
 Each child process is given a Parental Process ID (PPID), and child when it completes their operation, terminates itself by calling exit
    - In an unique process ID, each process is assigned a parent process ID (PPID) that tells which process started it.
 The PPID is the PID of the process’s parent.

    - it can be find from following commands:
       1. echo $PPID